LipSurf/help/configuration/adding-languages.md

     * Case and hyphen insensitive

     * a "*" represents wildcard (anything can be said in it's position.
 Eg. "google *" will match <span class="voice-cmd">google no bake cheesecake</span>)

+        * Command words cannot start with a "*", but they may have a "*" in the middle.

     * a "#" represents any numeral or ordinal number (eg. the command word for changing tabs is "tab #" and "# tab" so you can say things like <span class="voice-cmd">tab 1</span>
    or <span class="voice-cmd">first tab</span>).